For Ubuntu 16.04LTS, 18.04LTS, 19.10, 20.04 LTS, Windows 10 and Docker images for other Linux and macOS

-The OpenFOAM Foundation is pleased to announce the release of version 5.0 of the OpenFOAM open source CFD toolbox.
-Version 5.0 is a snapshot of the OpenFOAM development version that is “always-releasable” quality, through rapid-turnaround feedback between code maintainers and users.
-It provides new functionality and major improvements to existing code, with strict demands on usability, reliability and maintainability.
-It is produced for the benefit of all users, rather than a handful of commercial organisations.
-OpenFOAM 5.0 is distributed under the General Public Licence by the OpenFOAM Foundation for:
+The OpenFOAM Foundation is pleased to announce the release of version 8 of the OpenFOAM open source CFD toolbox.
+Version 8 is a snapshot of the OpenFOAM development version which, through sustainable development, is always-releasable.
+It provides new functionality and major improvements to existing code, with strict demands on usability, robustness and extensibility.
+OpenFOAM 8 includes the following key developments:

 For Compilation on GNU/Linux

 The cost of sustaining OpenFOAM is currently € 250k per year.
 Organisations with commercial dependence on OpenFOAM should contribute to the cost of sustaining it.
 The OpenFOAM Foundation provides Maintenance Plans for organisations to support sustainability.
 There are three levels of Plan: Gold (€ 20k per year); Silver (€ 5k); and, Bronze (€ 1k).
 The funding supports a full-time team of core developers with combined skills in software design, programming, numerics, science and engineering, mainly at CFD Direct (including OpenFOAM’s creator, Henry Weller).